OpenBuildings/asset-merger/README.md

 Processors
 ----------

-Each type and individual file can be set to be processed by a processor - this is done mainly to reduse its size.
+Each type and individual file can be set to be processed by a processor - this is done mainly to reduce its size.

 __Available engines__ :